jonas-thn/gaussian-splatting-renderer/README.md

 must be optimized.
 Executing the complete 3DGS pipeline twice per frame would double the GPU workload.
 Therefore, the heavy sorting process had to be decoupled from rendering.
-Since I already had a local copy of the 3DGS viewer library, this proved to be fairly easy.
-I modified the codebase so a public interface for both functions could be accessed separately.
+Since I already had a local copy of the 3DGS viewer library, this proved to be straightforward.
+The codebase was modified so a public interface for both functions could be accessed separately.
 This allowed for the optimization of calculating the depth sorting only once.
-I used the left eye as a reference point, which was much easier than interpolating a middle matrix between the left and right eyes.
+The left eye was used as a reference point, which was much easier than interpolating a middle matrix between the left and right eyes.